 Let’s not forget that Google has its own social network as well and even though some may doubt Google Plus’s importance today, it is apparent that this social network is definitely an important element to include in a brand’s marketing strategy.
 Today a business can highly improve its search results and indexing on Google by posting its content on Google+.
 The results of a recent survey taken by B2B marketers show that they predict that Google+ will be three times more relevant by 2014 than it is now.
 Also, consider this: From January 2012 to February 2013, Google+ has seen shares increase by 788 percent compared to only 202 percent for Facebook.

 Google is such a one-of-a-kind company, always evolving and revolutionizing complete industries.
 This is why I tend to agree with marketers saying Google+ will become more and more important in our lives.
 And with Google Glass soon becoming a mainstream product, Google will be more heavily integrated into our daily lives — eventually including, I believe, facial recognition on the street of your Google+ contacts.

 So how could Google+ not become a dominant social network we will all be a part of?
 It’s apparent that Google will continue to revolutionize our world not only in technology or marketing but in many other industries as well.
 Jeff Jarvis says that the question every business should be asking itself today is: “What would Google do?
 If you’re not thinking or acting like Google – the fastest-growing company in the history of the world – then you’re not going to survive, let alone prosper, in the Internet age.”

-Food for thought.Ayelet Noff is a partner in Socialmedia.biz and founder and co-CEO of Blonde 2.0, specializing in creating brand awareness, engagement with consumers and overall buzz for brands online.
+Food for thought.Ayelet Noff is a partner in Socialmedia.biz and founder and Co-CEO of Blonde 2.0, an award winning digital PR agency with branches in Boston and Tel Aviv.
 Contact Ayelet via The Blonde 2.0 website , email, or follow her on Twitter and Google Plus.